TheCoreMan13/Change-MAC-Adress-and-Enable-disable-monitor-mode/README.md

 # Change-MAC-Adress-and-Enable-disable-monitor-mode
-Bash scripts for automate changing MAC adress and Enable/Disable monitor mode
+Bash scripts for automate changing MAC adress and Enable/Disable monitor mode for Kali Linux

 # How it works